thindil/rapporteur/README.md

    the same report exists on the server, *400* when an invalid data was sent, *401* when the application key is invalid (the application isn't authorized to send reports) and *500* when something wrong was on the server side.
-In that situation, the respose body contains more technical information about what was wrong.
+In that situation, the response body contains more technical information about what was wrong.

+You can find an example how to send a report in *tools* directory, the file *testrapport.nim*

 #### Note
 If you want to sent reports to the server via HTTPS, which means usually, you